comdlg32/saltedexplorer/README.md

 SaltedExplorer is an alternative to Windows Explorer, with themes support and much more.

-2022 Toiletflusher, XP Pro and Leet www.saltedexplorer.ml (dead link)
+2022 Toiletflusher, Genki and Leet www.saltedexplorer.ml (dead link)